-Cannabis is the most widely used illegal drug in the UK.
-Often perceived to be socially acceptable, a government study in 2014 showed that cannabis was used by 13.5% of adults.
+Cannabis is the most used illegal drug in the UK.
+It is often perceived to be socially acceptable.
+A government study in 2014 showed that cannabis was used by 13.5% of adults.

 Your body can develop a tolerance to cannabis which means you need to take more each day to achieve the desired effect.

-Negative Side Effects of Cannabis
+Negative Side Effects

 - You may feel faint or sick